osandov/blktests/Documentation/running-tests.md

 - NVME_NUM_ITER: 1000 (default)
   The number of iterations a test should do.
 This parameter had an old name 'nvme_num_iter'.
 The old name is still usable, but not recommended.
+- NVME_TARGET_CONTROL: When defined, the generic target setup/cleanup code will be skipped and this script gets called.
+This makes it possible to run the fabric nvme tests against a real target.

 ### Running nvme-rdma and SRP tests